LionTara/MicroFEs/README.md

 # Finance Management App

-Welcome to our Finance Management Application, a comprehensive solution designed to empower users in efficiently managing their finances.
+Welcome to my Finance Management Application, a comprehensive solution designed to empower users in efficiently managing their finances.
 This application utilizes micro front end architecture, providing a seamless and modular experience for users.

 ## Table of Contents
 1. [Features](#features)